Introduction developing sustainable and resilient agrifood value chains in conflict-affected contexts

 Defining conflict-prone and conflict-affected contexts

-Conflict-prone and conflict-affected contexts are those that face the or reality of violence in different forms and degrees.
-Furthermore, they share the common feature of fragility, which means they have high exposure to risks and a low capacity to cope with them.
+Conflict-prone and conflict-affected contexts are those that face the risk or reality of violence in different forms and degrees.
+Furthermore, they share the common feature of fragility, which means they have high exposure to and a low capacity to cope with them.
 Nevertheless, these risks can include poverty, , inequality, displacement, environmental and political degradation, and violence itself.

 Moreover, another characteristic is the risk of conflicts: situations where actors have disagreements and disputes over goals that they think are incompatible.
 Conflicts can be positive or negative, depending on whether they are resolved in a collaborative and non-violent way or not, and in some cases, they can also drive change and progress.